-Any student in the graduating class who has in a special manner distinguished herself or himself shall be eligible for a special honor at the discretion of the faculty.
-The Academic Excellence Dinner acknowledges those who have been on the Dean's List at Heidelberg for at least seven semesters; those who have completed the Honors Program requirements; those who have been inducted into the Honor Society.
+A student in the graduating class who has in a special manner distinguished themself shall be eligible for a special honor at the discretion of the faculty.
+Eligible students are invited to the Academic Excellence Dinner which is an acknowledgement of student achievements which includes, but may not be limited to at the Provost's discretion, a Dean's List recipient every semester, with a minimum of four enrolled semesters at Heidelberg; Honors Program completion; and inductees into the Honor Society.